 Twitter has a handful of privacy options, including the ability to make an account private and to turn off locations for tweets.
 It’s a good idea to turn this latter feature off; otherwise anyone seeing your kids’ tweets will know, more or less, where they are.

 If you click Audience and tagging, you can choose to protect your child’s tweets, locking their account so strangers cannot see their tweets, tweet to your children, or send direct messages.
 If you do this, your child will have to approve each person who requests to follow their account.
 This is a good way to help protect their online safety (although kids should be warned that stalkers may create fake accounts that look like their friends, or celebrities).
 You can head over to Twitter to learn more about protected tweets.

 In the Instagram app, tap the profile icon (at the bottom; the head-and-shoulders silhouette or photo), tap the gear icon at the top left of the screen, then tap Privacy and Security.
 Check Private Account at the top of the screen to ensure that only people your child has accepted as followers can view their photos and videos.

-This help article on the Instagram website tells you more about keeping posts private.
+This help article on the Instagram website tells you more about keeping posts and photos private.

 Snapchat is a messaging app, but, like Twitter, much of what users share can be viewed by the public.
-You can go to the Settings screen—tap the gear icon at the top of the Feed screen— scroll down to the Who Can section, and adjust who can send a user snaps, and who can view their story, see their location, and see them in quick add.
+You can go to the Settings screen — tap the gear icon at the top of the Feed screen — scroll down to the Who Can section, and adjust who can contact your child, view their story, see their location, and see them in quick add.